riicess/Swift-TroubleShooting-Guide/README.md

 - Open `%localappdata%`, find the **Swift** folder and delete it.
 Then, go to the place where you downloaded **Swift** (the folder with the `.exe`, `autoexe`, etc.) and delete that Swift folder too.
 - type "windows + r" and type `%appdata%`, delete the swift folder (If you have important scripts, backup your scripts and paste them here after you finish this)
 - Head to [Fishstrap](https://www.fishstrap.app/) and download Fishstrap (You can skip this if you already have it)
-- After installing it, when you are in settings you can select what you want but first head to "Deployment" and on **Channel** type **production** set on **force roblox reinstallation** (only does it next launch) and If **Automatic channel change action** is not set to always prompt, set it to **always prompt** now you can save it, dont launch now.
+- After installing it, when you are in settings you can select what you want but first head to "Deployment" and on **Channel** type **LIVE** set on **force roblox reinstallation** (only does it next launch) and If **Automatic channel change action** is not set to always prompt, set it to **always prompt** now you can save it, dont launch now.
 - Make a Swift folder and set that folder to [exceptions](#how-do-i-disable-my-antivirus).
 You don't have the temp file now, so we will need to add it later.
 - After disabling the antivirus head to swift [download](https://getswift.gg/) and download swift to the folder that you added exceptions.
 Dont launch it now.
 - install the [Dependencies](#dependencies) if you dont have them.
 - Run Swift as administrator, make it install, and after it finishes and says get key, close Swift and add the temp folder to [exceptions](#how-do-i-disable-my-antivirus)
-- Run Swift as administrator again and open roblox using fishstrap make sure it installs, and your channel is production.
+- Run Swift as administrator again and open roblox using fishstrap make sure it installs, and your channel is **LIVE**.
 - Get your Swift key and try attaching.

 Now it should work if it doesn't, and you get errors before you could even finish or after finishing, head to [Table of Contents](#app), select your error, and try the fix.